shahe-islam/kibana-index-grouping-automation/README.md

 ## Overview
 This repo contains the automation script that transforms the Excel sheet for the 1800+ indexes provided by Kibana to size and tag them accordingly.

-*The script is extremely reliant on the consistency of the layout for both the Information Capture Form and the Bulk Create/Update Sheet.*

 ## Prerequisites
 You will need:
 * Python 3.x.x installed